 You can see the extent of J. Frank Dobie’s imprint on the city by visiting Philosopher’s Rock in Zilker Park (2201 Barton Springs Road), a life-size sculpture of Dobie and two of his close friends—naturalist Roy Bedichek and historian Walter Prescott Webb—lounging after a swim.
 The sculpture is located at Barton Springs, a spring-fed swimming hole and one of Austin’s most popular landmarks.

 The O. Henry Museum (409 East Fifth Street) was the home of the famed short story writer before he was famed or a writer or even named O. Henry.
-As the story goes, William Sidney Porter arrived in 1884, and years later, while working as a teller, a bank examiner accused him of stealing and he was sentenced to five years in federal prison, where he assumed the pen name O. Henry and began writing short stories.
+As the story goes, William Sydney Porter arrived in 1884, and years later, while working as a teller, a bank examiner accused him of stealing and he was sentenced to five years in federal prison, where he assumed the pen name O. Henry and began writing short stories.
 Maintained by the city, the museum is a National Literary Landmark and listed on the National Register of Historic Places.
-For the last thirty-four years, every spring the museum has also been the site of the O. Henry Pun-Off World Championships, described on its website as the “highest expressions of the lowest forms of humor.”
+For the last thirty-eight years, every spring the museum has also been the site of the O. Henry Pun-Off World Championships, described on its website as the “highest expressions of the lowest forms of humor.”
 Depending on your tolerance for an afternoon of word play during the two competitions—Punniest of Show and Punslingers—this will qualify for either being weird or just silly.

 The Nettie Lee Benson Latin American Collection also at the University of Texas (Sid Richardson Hall) is the largest university library collection of Latin American materials in total number of volumes in the United States—including 970,000 books, periodicals, and pamphlets; 40,000 periodical titles; 4,000 linear feet of manuscripts; and thousands of other archival materials.
 The collection is particularly focused on current information about Mexico, Brazil, and the countries of the Río de la Plata.
 Within its Mexican American Library Program, you will also find relevant current and retrospective books about Mexican Americans and Latinos in the United States.
 The collection contains the papers of prominent literary figures such as Américo Paredes, Gloria Anzaldúa, and Rolando Hinojosa.

 The Southwestern Writers Collection, located at the Albert B. Alkek Library on the campus of Texas State University in San Marcos, is worth the thirty-minute drive from Austin to San Marcos.
 Although the more renowned writers in this collection have some connection to Texas or the Southwest, either by birth or their subject matter, their impact extends to American letters.
-The collection includes the papers of Cormac McCarthy, Katherine Anne Porter, Larry McMurtry, Sam Shepard, Molly Ivins, Edwin “Bud” Shrake, John Graves, and Tino Villanueva.
-And as long as you are taking this side trip, you might want to also stop by the Katherine Anne Porter Literary Center (508 Center Street in Kyle, between Austin and San Marcos), the childhood home of the Pulitzer–prize winning author and now the setting for a literary reading series sponsored by Texas State University.
+The collection includes the papers of Cormac McCarthy, Sandra Cisneros, Katherine Anne Porter, Larry McMurtry, Sam Shepard, Molly Ivins, Edwin “Bud” Shrake, John Graves, and Tino Villanueva.
+And as long as you are taking this side trip, you might want to also stop by the Katherine Anne Porter Literary Center (508 Center Street in Kyle, between Austin and San Marcos), the childhood home of the Pulitzer–Prize winning author and now the setting for a literary reading series sponsored by Texas State University.
 Built in the late 1800s, the house is recognized as a National Literary Landmark and listed on the National Register of Historic Places.
 The center is open to visitors by appointment.

 BookPeople (603 North Lamar Boulevard) may not be as big as Strand Book Store in New York City or Powell’s City of Books in Portland, Oregon, but it is the largest independent bookstore in Texas and one of the handful of independent stores located in central Austin (the Barnes & Noble stores can be found out toward the burbs).
-But BookPeople’s success isn’t such a big surprise when you consider Publishers Weekly voted it the “Bookseller of the Year” in 2005 and, for the last eighteen years, the Austin Chronicle has declared it “Best Bookstore in Austin.”
+But BookPeople’s success isn’t such a big surprise when you consider Publishers Weekly regularly voted it the “Bookseller of the Year” and, for the last twenty-two years, the Austin Chronicle has declared it “Best Bookstore in Austin.”
 Can I say everybody’s been there to read and sign books?
-Michael Chabon, Jaime Lee Curtis, Muhammad Yunus, Condoleezza Rice, Madeleine Albright, David Sedaris, Sarah Vowell, Jimmy Carter, Bill Clinton, Rachel Ray, and the rest you’ll need to check out yourself on the website.
+Michael Chabon, Jamie Lee Curtis, Muhammad Yunus, Condoleezza Rice, Madeleine Albright, David Sedaris, Sarah Vowell, Jimmy Carter, Bill Clinton, Rachael Ray, and the rest you’ll need to check out yourself on the website.
 BookPeople is also where you’ll find all your “Keep Austin Weird” items, including T-shirts, caps, coffee mugs, and bumper stickers.

 BookWoman (5501 North Lamar Boulevard) is Austin’s feminist bookstore.
-Now in its thirty-fourth year, the store’s strong following can be seen in the passion of its customers who have continued to support it through several relocations.
+Now in its thirty-eighth year, the store’s strong following can be seen in the passion of its customers who have continued to support it through several relocations.
 In 2011 the Austin Chronicle named owner Susan Post “Best Book Woman” of the year for making a “space for women to gather, learn, and celebrate changing the world.”

 As with all tours, these sites and events are mainly the highlights and not everything Austin has to offer.
 For instance, I didn’t get around to the music or the food or the lake or the hill country.
 So I recommend visiting the places I listed here, attend some of the events, but then let yourself get a little lost in this city too.
 Find that all-night coffeehouse where you can read until the morning rush, find that bar that has spoken word on Thursday nights, find the outdoor poetry reading that happens under the giant oak trees.
 Stay long enough and you may find yourself doing something a little weird, maybe even writing your own book.